coderefinery/manuals/how-to-attend-stream.md

 Check your workshop page for the general setup specific to that workshop.

-- Often, there is something to install.
-We usually ask you to install things so that your computer is set up to do work later.
+- Often, there is something to install on your own computer.
+(We usually ask you to set up your own computer, so you can continue working independently later.)
 - There may be some basic skills, such as the command line shell, to review in advance.

-**Do the installation and configuration in advance, and double check it.**  In real workshops, problems here slow us down a lot, and if you don't prepare, you will immediately fall behind.
-If there is a pre-workshop session for installation, go there if needed.

-If all else fails, join the workshop well in advance and ask for help then.
-Usually, there will be enough time to get ready for the day.
+**Do the installation and configuration in advance, and double check it.**  Our instructions are standard enough that someone local should be able to help you, if some central install help isn't provided.
+The livestream can't wait for individual people (but a local group can provide live support).

 ## Take the workshop seriously

 It's easy to think "it's just online, it's easy to passively watch".
-However, for an interactive experience you do need to take part to get the most of out it, and our workshops are targeted to that.
-If you read this page and the workshop prerequisites, you should be OK.
+And that is OK!
+We'd rather have someone watch in case it might be useful, than exclude people who don't have time.
+Our material is available for later.
+In this case, please don't register for our Zoom/in-person sessions, since that can take a spot from others.

-*Don't do multiple meetings*, *reserve the entire timeslots on your calendar*, *attend every session*, *do the preparation*.
+However, we design the workshops to be interactive, and there is a lot of time scheduled for hands-on work and Q&A.  Reading this page and preparing will help you to make the most of it: *don't do multiple meetings*, *reserve the entire timeslots on your calendar*, *attend every session*, *do the preparation*.

-On the other hand, the point of livestreaming is that someone can passively watch without taking a seat from others.
-If you want to watch without interacting, that is OK too!
-Please don't take an interactive seat from others and consider returning actively later.